 Good morning Western Isles this is your morning briefing,

-On this Tuesday morning, we are seeing rain and scattered showers moving across the Western Isles.
-Some sunny spells with plenty of cloud.
-Winds gusting 40 mph and an overnight low of 4.0C
+On this Thursday morning, we are seeing rain and drizzle with plenty of cloud across the Western Isles.
+Winds of 20 to 40 mph and an overnight low of 8.3C

-Thursday – A day of sunshine and showers these will be heavy at times.
-Winds of 20 to 40 mph gusting 50 to 60 mph for Uist and Barra.
+Saturday and Sunday – Further rain, sleet and snow showers heavy at times.
+Winds of 20 to 40 mph gusting 60 mph on Sunday for a time.

 Have a great day.